The Pet Travel Scheme

 - the Pet Travel Scheme rules apply to all cats, dogs and ferrets travelling with their owners (including assistance and guide dogs).
 Your pet can travel with someone else if you’ve authorised it in writing.
 Your pet must arrive in GB within five days of you (or another person who has written authorisation from you)

-- if you are rehoming a pet dog, cat or ferret (i.e. from a pet rescue charity) or purchasing a puppy or kitten from outwith the UK - these movements are considered to be commercial and therefore these animals are not eligible to travel under the Pet Travel Scheme and the rules for commercial movements should be followed
+- if you are rehoming a pet cat, dog or ferret (i.e. from a pet rescue charity) or purchasing a puppy or kitten from outwith GB - these movements are considered to be commercial and you will have to follow additional rules for commercial movements

-- you are responsible for ensuring your pet meets all the rules for entering the UK and that its documentation (i.e. pet passport) is correctly completed.
-If you do not, your pet may not be allowed to enter the country or it may have to be quarantined on arrival at your own expense
+- the rules for bringing your pet cat, dog or ferret into GB will be different depending on the country the pet is travelling from.
+Pet owners are responsible for ensuring their pet meets all the rules for entering GB and that its documentation (i.e. pet passport or animal health certificate) is correctly completed.
+Pets that do not meet the rules may not be allowed to enter the country or may have to be quarantined on arrival at their owners expense.